shaozelian/everest/docs/technologies/2025-05-18-jekyll-setup.md

 nav_order: 1
 tags: [jekyll, blog]
 has_toc: true
----

-Github Pages can provide free static web pages hosting.
+excerpt: Github Pages can provide free static web pages hosting.
 Jekyll is a popular static site generator that integrates seamlessly with GitHub Pages.
 Here's how you can set up and use Jekyll with GitHub Pages...
-{: .fs-6 .fw-300 }
+---

 ## Table of contents
 {: .no_toc .text-delta }